 I don’t like to walk the same way towards things and back from things, I feel if I alter the street/direction then I’ll experience more.
 I stayed on the left side walking up to Himeji castle, and right on the way back.

 Walking towards Himeji castle, you’ll notice this pink house standing out.
 After a brief google map search, it turns out to be Satchan’s House.
 If you go inside, it’s tickled pink, filled with a vending machine and photo booth.
-You can also opt to have a kawaii photo taken with Satchan (can you tell it was a self timer?)!
+You can also opt to have a kawaii photo taken with Satchan (can you tell it was a self-timer?)!

 Along the Miyuki Street, I also came for the Hello Kitty cafe – it looks unbelievably cute (check here for a blog post with photos!) but as per my usual travel luck, it’s been closed.

-I tried to get a fair few shots of me at the Waterfalls in Kobe – but with nobody to take my photo, I relied on self-time and the photos just turned out blurry due to the weather.
+I tried to get a fair few shots of me at the Waterfalls in Kobe – but with nobody to take my photo, I relied on self-timer and the photos just turned out blurry due to the weather.
 I loved walking through Kobe – I wish I’d known about the ticket so I could have gone to all the houses for a discounted, included price.

 I stumbled upon this coffee shop called Nishimura Coffee Shop.
-I went in because it started raining and I got a traditional coffee and some orange cake (under recommendation of the waitress.)
+I went in because it started raining and I got a traditional coffee and some orange cake (under the recommendation of the waitress.)
 When you go in, they’ll ask if you want non-smoking or smoking.
 I picked non-smoking.

 It’s a true model of traditional Japanese kissaten (coffeehouse) modelled on European style cafes.
-It’s right near the station, but i believe there are two in Kobe.
+It’s right near the station, but I believe there are two in Kobe.